aws-samples/application-migration-with-aws-workshop/workshop/content/database-migration/configure_source_database.en.md

     exit
     ```

-    More information on the binary log can be found in the <a href="https://dev.mysql.com/doc/refman/8.0/en/binary-log.html" target="_blank">MySQL documentation</a>.
+    More information on the binary log can be found in the <a href="https://dev.mysql.com/doc/refman/8.0/en/binary-log.html" target="_blank" rel="noopener noreferrer">MySQL documentation</a>.

 4. Create and modify **/etc/mysql/my.cnf** file